How to Survive the First Trimester

 Even though you’re thrilled to be pregnant, the reality is that this pregnancy thing may be more challenging in the beginning than you had imagined.

-Like a lot of moms, you’ll likely find yourself how to survive the first trimester.
+Like a lot of moms, you’re wondering how to survive the first trimester.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.